 “Tick Tock, Cap’n… Tick, Tock… someone is coming!”
 I spent a good chunk of my childhood hoping, wishing, dreaming I could fly like Peter Pan.
-I never actually jumped off the roof of the garden shed, but… I climbed up there and thought about it!
+I never actually jumped off the roof of the garden shed (and I in no way recommend this!), but… I climbed up there and thought about it!
 We’ve created a wonderfully sneaky stuffed crocodile, our homage to the creepy croc in Peter Pan who was forever stalking Captain Hook.
-Shannon Cuddle fleece is a fun dot and low nap fleece are the perfect pair for the top and bottom of Mr. Croc.
+Shannon Cuddle fleece in a fun dot and low nap solid are the perfect pair for the top and bottom of Mr. Croc.
 Two widths of rick rack form his teeth and spine.

 Although he might look complex, our crocodile takes just a little while.
 He’s playful rather than predatory, so there’s no need to be afraid to give him a try.
 You’ll find him extremely huggable with a great sense of humor… except when it comes to jokes involving pirates and lost boys.

-Scroll down to find out full pattern download.
+Scroll down to find our full pattern download.

 We used black buttons for the eyes, which is not the best option for younger children who like to chew on everything.
 You could substitute black felt circles.